wbcolon/xPlay/README.md

 The Phonon/KDE backend supports gapless playback, but it is a bit more complicated to use.
 On top, there seems to be an issue calculating the length of the currently played track.
 I worked around this issue by utilizing a muted QMediaPlayer object.
-The Phonon backend is only used for the music player.

-### VLC

-The VLC backend is used for the movie player.
-It replaced the earlier Phonon backend due to stability issues. xPlay uses the event based method for libVLC without using a QTimer thread to constantly updating the status.
+The Phonon backend is used for the music player and for the movie player due to VLC issues with Qt6 and Wayland.

 ### PulseAudio